christensenacademy/christensen-academy/modules/css-layouts/challenges/absolute-positioning-layout-challenge.md

 * The container adapts to the height of its children, and so does the main div.
 * The column has a fixed height.
 * The bottom element stays fixed to the bottom of the browser window even when scrolling.

+##Friendly Advice
+Pay close attention to the parent-child structure of the HTML elements.
+I've created it for you in this challenge, but eventually you'll need to be able to do this on your own.
+Is there another way the HTML could have been structured to achieve the same result?
+Is the main element even necessary?